 Mentions is a term that gained popularity on Twitter.
 While it is important to keep an eye on your social media mentions, it’s just as vital for you to monitor what people are saying about you on the wider Internet.
 Given how vast the world wide web is, that may seem unrealistic.
 Fortunately, there are free tools to help you do that, perhaps the most effective being Google Alerts.

-Google Alerts are easy to setup and will send you email notifications daily that show you where conversations touching on your brand are taking place across the public internet.
+Google Alerts are easy to set up and will send you email notifications daily that show you where conversations touching on your brand are taking place across the public internet.
 You can therefore nip in the bud negative sentiment before it spirals out of control and extensively damages your online reputation.

 4. Implement SEO

 Search Engine Optimization (SEO) raises your website to be among the first results when someone searches for a specified keyword in a search engine.
-The majority of visitors to your site are likely to be people who clicked on your link on a Google or Bing Search result.
+The majority of visitors to your site are likely to be people who clicked on your link on a Google or Bing search result.

 What’s the relationship between SEO and reputation?
 Recognition.
-Even before you do anything else, people assume that a website that pops up among the first results has a certain credibility that websites further back lack.
+Even before you do anything else, people assume that a website that pops up among the first results has certain credibility that websites further back lack.

 Building a good online reputation takes months and years of work.
 It can however be easily undone in a day.
 It is therefore vital that you put in place mechanisms and procedures that make it hard to drop the ball and that will ensure your reputation is consistently positive.